dansuh17/segan-pytorch/README.md

 `python model.py`

-Again, fix and adjust datapaths in `model.py` by your needs.
+Again, fix and adjust datapaths in `model.py` according to your needs.
 Especially, provide accurate path to where serialized data are stored.